d12frosted/elpa-mirror/gnu/marginalia-readme.txt

-  *IMPORTANT NOTICE FOR PACKAGE AUTHORS*: The intention of the Marginalia package is to give the user means to overwrite completion categories and to add custom annotators for existing commands in their user configuration.
-Marginalia is a user facing package and is not intended to be used as a library.
+  *IMPORTANT NOTICE FOR PACKAGE AUTHORS*: The intention of the Marginalia package is to give the user means to overwrite completion categories and to add custom annotators for existing commands in their user configuration. *Marginalia is a user facing package and is not intended to be used as a library*.
 Therefore Marginalia does not expose library functions as part of its public API.
 If you add your own completion commands to your package we recommend to specify an `annotation-function' or an `affixation-function', avoiding the Marginalia dependency this way.
 The `annotation-function' and `affixation-function' are documented in the [Elisp manual].
+If you use `consult--read', you can specify an `:annotate' keyword argument.
 There is an exception to our recommendation: If you want to implement annotations for an existing package `hypothetic.el', which does not have annotations and where annotations cannot be added, then the creation of a `marginalia-hypothetic.el' package is a good idea, since Marginalia provides the facilities to enhance existing commands from the outside.
-If you have questions feel free to ask on the Marginalia issue tracker!
+If you have questions feel free to ask on the Marginalia issue tracker.

   Commands that support minibuffer completion use a completion table of all the available candidates.
 Candidates are associated with a